Harper College

 T

-Use the -er ending for all uses except when referring to a proper name of a Theatre such as J Theatre.
+Use the -re ending for all references to the medium of theatre (theatre program, theatre director, etc.).
+Use the -er ending for uses related to venues, except when referring to a proper name of a Theatre (such as J Theatre).

 time